Edgar Rice Burroughs: Later life

 In 1913, Burroughs and Emma had their third and last child, John Coleman Burroughs (1913–1979), later known for his illustrations of his father's books.

 In the 1920s, Burroughs became a pilot, purchased a Security Airster S-1, and encouraged his family to learn to fly.

-Daughter Joan married Tarzan film actor, James Pierce, starring with her husband, as the voice of Jane, during 1932–1934 for the Tarzan radio series.
-The pair were wed for more than forty years, until her death in 1972.
+His daughter Joan married Tarzan film actor James Pierce.
+She starred with her husband as the voice of Jane during 1932–1934 for the Tarzan radio series.

-Burroughs divorced Emma in 1934 and, in 1935, married the former actress Florence Gilbert Dearholt, who was the former wife of his friend (who was then himself remarrying), Ashton Dearholt, with whom he had co-founded Burroughs-Tarzan Enterprises while filming The New Adventures of Tarzan.
+Burroughs divorced Emma in 1934 and in 1935 married the former actress Florence Gilbert Dearholt, who was the former wife of his friend Ashton Dearholt, with whom he had co-founded Burroughs-Tarzan Enterprises while filming The New Adventures of Tarzan.
 Burroughs adopted the Dearholts' two children.
 He and Florence divorced in 1942.

 Burroughs was in his late 60s and was in Honolulu at the time of the Japanese attack on Pearl Harbor.
 Despite his age, he applied for and received permission to become a war correspondent, becoming one of the oldest U.S. war correspondents during World War II.
 This period of his life is mentioned in William Brinkley's bestselling novel Don't Go Near the Water.

 Death

 After the war ended, Burroughs moved back to Encino, California, where after many health problems, he died of a heart attack on March 19, 1950, having written almost 80 novels.
 He is buried in Tarzana, California, US.

-At the time of his death he was believed to have been the writer who had made the most from films, earning over $2 million in royalties from 27 Tarzan pictures.
+At the time of his death he was believed to have been the writer who had made the most from films, earning over US$2 million in royalties from 27 Tarzan pictures.

 The Science Fiction Hall of Fame inducted Burroughs in 2003.